 View your account fees, payments, and receipts in your Continuing Education Student Account.
 Note that these are not official receipts for Canadian tax purposes.

-The application fee is non-refundable.
+The application fee and the mandatory student fees are non-refundable.

 The tuition payments may be refundable.
 However, dates are critical in determining whether you may receive a refund.
 The following refund procedure applies to all students dropping from a program: